adkelley/javascript-to-purescript/tut08/README.md

 ```
 The above means that if you append a monoid with its identity element, then you get back the monoid with that element.
 The value of the identity element, `mempty` will depend on the monoid.
 For example, in the case of the `Additive` monoid, the value of `mempty` is zero.

 In the next tutorial, we will look at several new monoids and how to advantage of them in our code.
 Finally, if you are enjoying this series, then please help me to tell others by recommending this article and favoring it on social media.
-I'll be starting a "Hot Tips in PureScript" series soon, so follow me on twitter [@adkelley](https://twitter.com/adkelley) for the latest details.
+My twitter handle is [@adkelley](twitter.com/adkelley).
 Till then!

 ## Navigation
 [<--](https://github.com/adkelley/javascript-to-purescript/tree/master/tut07) Tutorials [-->](https://github.com/adkelley/javascript-to-purescript/tree/master/tut09)